 To some, the name Chris Herren rings a bell.
 He’s a former NBA basketball player who squandered his mega-talent because of his addiction to drugs.
 In fact, he once overdosed on heroin, crashed his car into a utility pole, and was considered dead for thirty seconds by on-scene paramedics.
 Drugs literally killed Chris Herren.
 But unlike most who overdose, Chris Herren was given a second chance.

-In our last post, we highlighted three celebrities who had overcome their addictions and went on to excel at their chosen careers.
+In one of our previous blog posts, we highlighted three celebrities who had overcome their addictions and went on to excel at their chosen careers.
 Today, we’d like to focus on Chris Herren because his addiction derailed his ultimate dream.
 He can never get that opportunity back.
 He has since recovered and has a great public speaking career, but in his case, drug addiction cost him dearly.

 Chris Herren was a basketball standout at Durfee High School in Fall River, MA.
 He amassed over 2,000 career points and turned down scholarship offers from basketball powerhouses like the University of Kentucky and Duke University to stay near home and play at Boston College.